 - At my child's primary school, we used to enter lots of competitions.
 Can we do that at James Hargest?
 Yes.
-Students can challenge themselves by entering competitions including ICAS (International Competitions and Assessments for Schools), Kids Literature Quiz, Young Writers Competition, SMAC Maths, Science Badges and the Otago University Problem Solving Competition. - Are there any other trips?
-We have ski trips to the Remarkables Ski Field. - What do you do for really capable students?
-We run a Year 7 and 8 GATE programme that focuses on thinking and inquiry skills.
-In Maths we provide students with extension classes to further challenge them.
-Talented athletes can extend their skills by joining our Foundation of Sport Programme.
+Students can challenge themselves by entering competitions including ICAS (International Competitions and Assessments for Schools), Kids Literature Quiz, Young Writers Competition, SMAC Maths, Science Badges and the Otago University Problem Solving Competition. - What do you do for really capable students?
+Students with specific talents or capabilities are identified early in the year and a tailored enrichment programme taught by specialist teachers is provided to extend individual students in their area of strength.